New Orleans Divorce Lawyers Helping Business Owners

 There are also strategies we’ll review if you meet with us before the divorce is filed.
 Your ability to protect your business or business income, along with child support and spousal support obligations, may depend on whether you were paying yourself a salary.
 Remember, for every dollar you invest back into the business, your spouse will have an interest in an increase in value of the business.
 It may be better to pay yourself a salary.
 On the other hand, your salary may be an indicator that you have significant income.
 We’ll review the pros and cons.

 We’ll also review whether there is any desire to pass the business onto your children.

 Do you have a divorce business lawyer near me?

 The Law Office of James A. Graham is located in New Orleans and serves all of South Louisiana.

 For clients who are unable to travel, we can schedule phone or video conferences when needed.

 Contact our skilled New Orleans divorce lawyers to protect your business interests today

 At the Law Office of James A. Graham, we understand the work that goes into running a business.
 We understand the sacrifices that both spouses make to help a business grow.
 Our team has the experience and resources to help you protect your business interests when the marriage ends in divorce.
-To discuss all your rights, including business rights, contact us to schedule a consultation with a divorce lawyer in New Orleans or Slidell.
+To discuss all your rights, including business rights, contact us to schedule a consultation with a divorce lawyer in New Orleans.